falcosecurity/falco-website/content/en/about/why-falco.md

 ##### Event-driven Architecture

 Falco's high performance is due to several factors, including its low overhead, event-driven architecture, and kernel-level instrumentation.
-The low overhead of Falco's design allows it to capture and analyze events with minimal impact on system performance.
-The event-driven architecture enables Falco to respond quickly to security incidents, while kernel-level instrumentation ensures that it can capture and analyze events in real-time, further enhancing its performance.
+The low overhead of Falco's design allows it to analyze events with minimal impact on system performance.
+The event-driven architecture enables Falco to respond quickly to security incidents, while kernel-level instrumentation ensures that it can process events in real-time, further enhancing its performance.

 <hr class="w-100 my-4"/>